taurus-org/taurus/doc/source/devel/howto_controllers/index.rst

 To get the motor position, sardana calls the :meth:`~sardana.pool.controller.Readable.ReadOne` method.
 This method receives an axis as parameter and should return a valid position.
+Sardana interprets the returned position as a :term:`dial position`.

 Here is an example of the possible implementation of :meth:`~sardana.pool.controller.Readable.ReadOne`: